ZPG Limited (Company)

 Company share this commitment.
 The Company’s “Working with Third Parties”

 policy is in place to help to identify and mitigate risks associated with the third

 parties who may perform services for or on behalf of the Company.
 This includes

 Due Diligence Processes

-The Company is also currently updating its due diligence processes with partners which requests
+The Company conducts a due diligence process with partners which requests

-This statement was approved by the Board of Directors of the Company on 20 March 2017.
+This statement was approved by the Board of Directors of the Company on 22